bgbennyboy/DoubleFine-Explorer/README.md

 ## New in this version
- - Added support for the ppf level pack bundles in Psychonauts 1.
-Many thanks to [John Peel](https://github.com/JohnPeel/repkg/wiki/PPF-File-Format) for excellent his work on reverse engineering the new format.
-This means that the newer Steam/GOG versions of the game are now fully supported.
-Anyone needing to look inside the Xbox or PS2 versions or indeed browse the level pack files in the original release can still use my old [Psychonauts Explorer.](http://quickandeasysoftware.net/software/psychonauts-explorer)  program.
+ - Added support for Kinect Party and most of the filetypes inside.
+However textures aren't yet supported.

 ## How to use it